 Had I followed the impulses that have controlled me at various points in my life, I would now be driving a bright orange Jeep with black trim.
-I might even have a bright yellow colored living room with equally bright orange furniture, and some kind of multicolored carpet that accentuates that theme.
+I might even have a bright yellow colored living room with equally bright orange furniture, and some kind of multicolored carpet that accentuates the overall theme.
 I might also have a visually striking painting of a screeching gargantuan, gold eagle, with beaming blood red eyes, flying above shadowed villagers scampering to safety on a red felt background.
-Those products would fulfill a definition I have of the immediate, shocking, discomfiting, and shocking elements of beauty.
+Those products would fulfill a definition I have for the immediate, shocking, discomfiting, and shocking elements of beauty.
 It’s a definition of who I was, and who I am, that I know would shock my visitors into thinking there might be something we need to sit down and discuss before it gets out of hand.

 Hindsight maybe 20/20, in this case, but I remember tingling with anticipation over the effect I thought this would have on my classmates.
 I couldn’t wait to introduce them to the new me.
 I then made a statement about the old me, by throwing away my old, sensible shoes.

 At some point, I did find the subtle beauty of a craftsman’s curve in the gap of others’ writings, in certain lyrical phrases, and in the margins of dialogue and characterization.
-I discovered something in the intended, and unintended, philosophical truths of various artistic expressions of craftsmen.
+I discovered something in the intended, and unintended, philosophical truths of various artistic expressions of organic craftsmen.
 In those phrases, lines, paragraphs, and comprehensive thoughts, I discovered a shockingly different beauty that replaced my need for superficially shocking modifications.